 Hopefully after reading my previous article, Pigeon Preliminaries, you’ve been prompted to look further into these magnificent creatures called pigeons.
-In this one, I would like to zone in a little more on the different breeds, their uses, and which may be the right one for you; where to attain some birds; and give you a few pointers for settling them into their new home.
+In this one, I would like to hone in a little more on the different breeds, their uses, and choosing a pigeon breed that’s right for you; where to attain some birds; and give you a few pointers for settling them into their new home.

 There are thousands of different pigeon breeds.
 Of course, I couldn’t go through them all right now, so I will attempt to narrow it down to some of the most common and unique ones.
 First, we will categorize them into three major use groups: